KennethTrecy/peratorakka_server/blueprint/specifications.md

    - Credit account ID
    - Name
    - Description (optional)
+   - Action (enumeration)
+     - Unknown (to represent kinds in later versions in case the user downgraded)
+     - Record
+     - Close
    - Kind (enumeration)
      - Unknown (to represent kinds in later versions in case the user downgraded)
      - Reactive